Champagne Louis Roederer - Brut Premier

 Robert Parker - Wine Advocate

-Based on the 2015 vintage, supplemented by 25% reserve wines, the latest version of Laurent Roederer's Brut Premier shows well, opening in the glass with aromas of crisp yellow orchard fruits, Anjou pear, white peach, pastry cream, and subtle notes of freshly baked bread.
-Medium-bodied to full-bodied, consistent and complete, with delicate mousse, ripe but racy acids and exquisite balance, this is a beautiful Brut Premier that will age with style.
-It will be even better with a few years in the bottle.
+Based on the 2015 vintage, blended with 25% reserve wines, the latest release of Laurent Roederer’s Brut Premier makes a strong impression, opening up in the glass with aromas of crisp yellow orchard fruits, Anjou pear, white peach, pastry cream, and subtle notes of freshly baked bread.
+Medium-bodied to full-bodied, well-integrated and complete, with a delicate mousse, ripe yet racy acidity, and exquisite balance, this is a beautiful Brut Premier that will age with style.
+It will be even better with a few more years in the bottle.
 It is one of the best in its category and comes highly recommended.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France